Sacramental Theology

 Understanding the Eucharistic Mystery through type casting, interface implementation, and dependency injection

-In the Eucharist, the bread and wine truly become the Body and Blood of Christ while maintaining the appearances (accidents) of bread and wine.
-This is not symbolic but a real, substantial change - the most profound mystery of Catholic worship.
+The bread and wine of the Eucharist truly become the Body and Blood of Christ while maintaining the appearances of bread and wine.
+This transformation is not symbolic but a real, substantial change that fulfills the ancient Jewish sacrificial system and establishes the new covenant in Christ’s blood.
+The doctrine of transubstantiation, definitively proclaimed at the Council of Trent, represents the most profound mystery of Catholic worship and the source and summit of Christian life.
 See Sacraments for the broader sacramental context.

 Transubstantiation: Substance vs. Accidents